amanchopra1905/hyp-ci-cd-integration-sample/README.md

 # CI/CD Integration Sample Repository
-This repository deals with all the CI/CD Integrations with HyperExecute
+This repository deals with the GitLab Integrations with HyperExecute